Celmouse/archive-celmouse/README.md

+WARNING: This repository has been archived and further updates will be only available through [Celmouse](https://github.com/Celmouse/celmouse)

 # Slide Control with Flutter and NodeJS via WebSocket

 This project allows you to control a **Slideshow** (or any other software) remotely by simulating **mouse** and **keyboard** movements through a Flutter application connected via **WebSocket** to a NodeJS server.
 The Flutter app uses the device's **accelerometer** and **gyroscope** sensors to detect movements, providing a smooth experience for navigating slides or performing actions remotely.